 Where : 7 Hogan Court, Camp Mountain

 The workshop fee is $330 per person.
 Numbers are a maximum of 12 people per workshop, so .payment in advance is required.
 Use the booking link above to pay by credit or debit card.
+Part payment is available with 50% on registration and the balance no later than 3 weeks before the workshop.
 The price includes 2 day workshop, afternoon teas each day, welcome coffee and tea each morning, lunch on Sunday, biodynamic preparations kit and training material.

 Peter Kearney on 0401156532 or firstname.lastname@example.org